keodai/cs310-project/README.md

 * Extracted genre, title, artist and album details from MP3 metadata.
 * Genre required as it will be used as label in SVM.
 * Refactored plotting.
+* Feature vector now 1d list containing mean and variances of individual features.
+* Scaled feature values to be in range 0-1.

 ### TO DO